In this article...

-Irrevocable Life Insurance Trusts are used to remove the death benefit of the grantor's life insurance policy from his or her taxable estate by removing the grantor's right to change the beneficiaries of the policy.
+Irrevocable Life Insurance Trusts are used to remove the death benefit of the grantor's life insurance policy from their taxable estate by removing the grantor's right to change the beneficiaries of the policy.

-For much more on estate tax planning strategies check out our article, How to Avoid Estate Tax.
+For much more on estate tax planning strategies, check out our article, How to Avoid Estate Taxes.

 The purpose of a consultation is to determine whether our firm is a good fit for your legal needs.
 Although we often discuss expected results and costs, our attorneys do not give legal advice unless and until you choose to retain us.
 Consultations may carry a charge, depending on the facts of the matter and the area of law.
 The cost of your consultation, if any, is communicated to you by our intake team or the attorney.